Choosing between new and old properties is just one of the considerations when buying a property.

 If your new house is running behind schedule, which can happen, you may experience a delayed move date.
 This could add to your costs if you need to pay for storage or unexpected rent.

-Remember if you’re buying off-plan, the earlier you show interest in the development the more room you have to negotiate on price.
+If you’re buying off-plan, the earlier you show interest in the development, the more room you have to negotiate on price.

-Assess the land around your new potential property and decide if it’s likely other homes will be built and cause the area to become a building site.
+Assess the land around your new potential property and decide if other homes will likely be built and cause the area to become a building site.

 Buildings insurance is often compulsory if you plan to buy a freehold property like a house with a mortgage.
 This covers the cost of rebuilding your home if damaged or destroyed.